oskarikinnunen/PresentableFDF/README.md

   - open, read, write, close
   - malloc, free
   - exit
-  - all of the math.h functions
+  - Functions defined in the **math.h** header
-  - all of the functions in our simple "mlx" graphics library.
+  - Functions defined in the **mlx.h** header.
 MLX is a very simple graphics library which only permits drawing images "one pixel at a time".
     This means we had to implement our own DDA or Bresenham algorithm for drawing lines.

 Bonus features:
 - Multithreading (pthread.h)